dabrorius/dabrorius.github.io/_posts/2015-06-01-two-modules-one-method.markdown

 will wrap that module in an anonymous class and add it in the ancestral chain right above the current class.

-So when we included _Dog_, it got wrapped in a class and _Mutant_ class inherited from it.
+When we included _Dog_, it got wrapped in a class and _Mutant_ class inherited from it.
 It was set above _Mutant_ and below _Object_ in ancestors chain.
 When we included _Wolf_, it pushed _Dog_ up and got added right above _Mutant_ in the ancestor chain.